How to get the right startup advisors on your company's advisory board?

 In most Silicon Valley startups, advisory will typically receive equity amounts from .005% and .25% of the company per year.
 Higher numbers are typically reserved for extremely involved parties.
 Our set of assumptions also includes a pre-authorized buyback in the event that your relationship with your advisor is terminated before all the shares have vested.

-- Inexperienced founders will have more advisors than experienced founders, especially repeat entrepreneurs
+- Inexperienced founders will have more advisors than experienced founders, especially repeat entrepreneurs.

 - Advisors typically receive between .005% and .25% yearly in Silicon Valley startups.
 Larger share grants are reserved for hands-on advisors that play a critical role for the development of your business.

 - Most advisor relationships last two years, rarely longer than four.
+Advisors’ startup advice is most useful early in the life of tech startups.

-- If your advisors are not providing the help that they promised you, you can terminate the advisory relationship and end stock vesting.
+- If your advisors are not providing the help that they promised you, you can terminate the advisory relationship and end their stock vesting.